Enabling GraphQL

 As you can see, it’s possible to define your own arguments for your custom queries.
 They are following the GraphQL type system.
 If you don’t define the args property, it will be the default ones (for example id for an item).
 You can also use the extraArgs property if you want to add more arguments than the generated ones.

-If you don’t want API Platform to retrieve the item for you, disable the read stage like in withDefaultArgsNotRetrievedQuery.
-Some other stages can be disabled.
+If you don’t want API Platform to retrieve the item for you, disable the read provider.
+Some other providers and processors can be disabled.
 Another option would be to make sure there is no id argument.
 This is the case for notRetrievedQuery (empty args).
 Conversely, if you need to add custom arguments, make sure id is added among the arguments if you need the item to be retrieved automatically.

 Note also that: